Summary: Highlights of Studies on the Economic Impacts of Several Export Market Development ProgramsSTUDY SUMMARY

-The purpose of this study is to measure the economic impact of USDA’s Foreign Market Development Program (FMD) and Market Access Program (MAP), and industry market promotion contributions (referred to in this report jointly as the USDA Export Market Development Programs) on U.S. agricultural exports and the broader effects on the farm economy and the overall macro economy.
+This study measured the economic impact of USDA’s Foreign Market Development Program (FMD) and Market Access Program (MAP) and industry market promotion contributions on U.S. agricultural exports and the broader effects on the farm economy and the overall macro economy.
 Download the report.

 This study evaluates the impacts of the United States Department of Agriculture (USDA)’s Market Access Program (MAP) and Foreign Market Development (FMD) program using guidelines contained in the Office of Management and Budget (OMB).
 Download the report.